 according to the procedures set forth below.

-principal has proposed the extension of the exclusion.
-If the initial notice is oral, the superintendent shall confirm it
+has proposed the extension of the exclusion.
+If the initial notice is oral, the superintendent shall confirm it in writing.

 b.
 The student’s parent(s) or guardian(s) may submit an oral request for a hearing on the proposed extension of the

 exclusion within two school days of receiving the initial notice.
 If the initial request for a hearing is oral, they shall